llord1/llord1.github.io/index.md

 **Committee Members:**

-- **HU Members:**

-    - Dr. Sa Liu: App developer and Assistant Professor at HU

 - **External Members:**

-    - Dr. Laurel Braden Symes: Avian expert and works with bioacoustic data collection and analysis.

     - Dr. Melissa Irvine: Ph.D.
 Linguist;  disseration on Saint Lucian Creoles.

+    - Dr. Luisa Maffi: Biocultural diversity expert and co-founder and director of Terralingua.

     - Dr. David Frank: Linguist at SIL, Creole expert and contributing author of one of Saint Lucia's creole dictionaries.

     - Dr. Teresa Lynn: Linguist specializing in endangered languages and their presence in social media like Twitter.
-    - Dr. Luisa Maffi: Biocultural diversity expert and co-founder and director of Terralingua.

     - Dr. Bruno Gonçalves: Vice President at JPMorgan Chase & Co Data Science and Finance Division.
 Linguist specializing in multiple languages and their presence in social media like Twitter (currently recreating a few of his papers).

     - Dr. James W. Pennebaker: Linguistic Inquiry and Word Count (LIWC) co-creator and social psychologist (need to prepare formal meeting request after LIWC papers are reviewed by Dr. Ford).

-## Conferences:
-- The 2020 Women in Statistics and Data Science (WSDS) conference, slated for September 30–October 2
-    - Role: Attendee (no presentation)
+    - Dr. Laurel Braden Symes: Avian expert and works with bioacoustic data collection and analysis.

+- **HU Members:**

+    - Dr. Sa Liu: App developer and Assistant Professor at HU